mxfoyster/SoggyBottomKayakWebsite/README.md

+# Soggy Bottom Kayak Website

+Welcome to my repository for my Kayak Club Website.

+I have made this website to fulfil some of my learning objectives for my Level 3 Coding Concepts course.
+It is partial as the main purpose is as a discussion topic for software security, authentication, databases etc.
+I have just started to have a go with Github pages as an alternative to Github Wiki, it's new to me and I'll play around with it in the coming days.
+Therefore, don't eb surprised if you don't see much here to start with.
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mxfoyster/SoggyBottomKayakWebsite/edit/main/README.md) to maintain and preview the content for your website in Markdown files.